-We estimate that we will receive net proceeds of approximately \$\\$ million from the sale of shares of our common stock in this offering, based on an assumed initial public offering price of \$\\$ per share, which is the midpoint of the price range set forth on the front cover of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-[If the underwriters exercise in full their option to purchase additional shares, the net proceeds to us will be approximately \$\\$ million.]
+We estimate that we will receive net proceeds of approximately \$228.4 million from the sale of shares of our common stock in this offering after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise in full their option to purchase additional shares, the net proceeds to us will be approximately \$261.7 million.

-We will not receive any proceeds from the sale of shares of our common stock by the selling stockholders[, including from any exercise by the underwriters of their option to purchase additional shares from the selling stockholders].
+We will not receive any proceeds from any exercise by the underwriters of their option to purchase additional shares from the selling stockholders.
 The selling stockholders will bear the underwriting commissions and discounts, if any, attributable to their sale of our common stock, and we will bear the remaining expenses.
+The selling stockholders will only sell shares in this offering if the underwriters exercise their option to purchase additional shares.

-We intend to use the net proceeds from this offering to repay a portion of the term loan outstanding under our Credit Agreement totaling \$\) million, plus accrued interest thereon of approximately \$\, and the remainder for general corporate purposes.
-To the extent we raise more proceeds in this offering than currently estimated, we will use such proceeds for general corporate purposes, which may include, among other things, further repayment of indebtedness.
-To the extent we raise less in this offering than currently estimated, we may, if necessary, reduce the amount of the indebtedness that will be repaid.
+We intend to use the net proceeds from this offering to repay a portion of the term loan outstanding under our Credit Agreement totaling \$215.9 million, plus accrued interest thereon of approximately \$2.5 million, and the remainder, if any, for general corporate purposes.
+Any excess net proceeds will be used for general corporate purposes, which may include, among other things, further repayment of indebtedness.
 For information about the applicable interest rates, maturity dates and use of proceeds of loans under our Credit Agreement, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Credit Facilities."